 House & Garage Address Numbers

-Solid Waste & Recycling crews need house and/or garage address numbers.
+Solid Waste & Recycling crews need house garage address numbers.
 Address numbers are important to ensure that:

 - You can get the correct information regarding your garbage and recycling pickup.